jlpteaching/ECS154B/written/weeks4-5.md

     * amount of power consumed
     * amount of time consumed
     * amount of energy consumed
 4. We don't usually see extremely large pipelines.
 (Intel processors peaked at 31 stages in the Prescott and Cedar Mill microarchitectures around 2006.)
-Part of the reason is due to hold time.
-Why does hold time influence pipeline length?
-(Hint: what changes when we split a 5-stage pipeline into, say, 100 stages?)
+Part of the reason is due to propagation delay from the pipeline registers.
+Why does that propagation delay influence pipeline length?
+(Hint: what happens to the cycle time when we split a 5-stage pipeline into a 100-stage one?)

 ### Hazards